tanner-lab/DOGPUP/README.md

     - Parallel solutions for multi-frequency FD diffusion approximation (DA)
     - TD and time-gated (TG) solutions from Fourier coefficient solutions of DA
 - Reconstruction
-    - Formation of multi-frequency FD absorpton Jacobian/sensitivity
+    - Calculation of multi-frequency FD absorpton Jacobian/sensitivity
-    - Formation of TD and TG absorpton Jacobians
+    - Calculation of TD and TG absorpton Jacobians
     - Weighted Levenburg-Marquardt reconstruction of absorption using TG/TD datatypes
 - Data and mesh display